hmm-umm/Android-LockScreenSample-DisableHomeButtonKey/README.md

-# LockScreenSample-Disable HomeButton Event
+# LockScreenSample-Disable HomeButton Key Event
-Android LockScreenSample Using Service - Disable HomeButton Event LockScreenSample use Android Service.
-So, Ignores HomeButton Event.
+Android LockScreenSample Using Service - Disable HomeButton Key Event LockScreenSample use Android Service.
+So, Ignores HomeButton Key Event.

 As there are a lot questions about "how to disable home button in android?" on `Stack Overflow`, such as